Development information

 Run ImageShare on a production server

-First, you need a server with Docker and Docker compose installed.
+You need a server with Docker and Docker Compose installed.
 I used the pre-configured Docker droplet from DigitalOcean.
-Then clone the ImageShare repository, and set up the required environment variables.
-You need an Imgur API key, and the domain you will use in production:
+Clone the ImageShare repository on your server, if you haven’t already:

 git clone https://github.com/corbindavenport/imageshare.git